reema0814/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

 # Data Warehouse Analyze Data in a Warehouse

+Now, you will analyze data within a data warehouse, leveraging Copilot to generate reports and gain insights into sales performance, customer details, and product information.
+By utilizing Copilot's AI capabilities, you will create custom pages, reports, and executive summaries based on the dataset, enabling deeper analysis and informed decision-making.

 1. Select the workspace **fabric-<inject key="DeploymentID" enableCopy="false"/>** (this is the workspace that mimics the lab environment)

    ![New dataflow.](./Images/26.png)